Miller's House at Spring Mill

+The house was added to the National Register of Historic Places in 1989.

+History and architectural features

-The house was built about 1770, with an addition built about 1820.
-It has a 2½-story, three-bay, stuccoed gneiss-stone main section with a gable roof, and four-bay vernacular-stone addition.
-The Colonial-era house features vernacular Georgian-style architectural details.
-It was built as the residence for the miller / owner of the formerly-adjacent gristmill.
+This historic house was built circa 1770, with an addition built sometime around 1820.
+It has a 2½-story, three-bay, stuccoed, gneiss-stone, main section with a gable roof and a four-bay vernacular-stone addition.
+This Colonial-era house features vernacular, Georgian-style architectural details.
+It was built as the residence for the miller/owner of the formerly-adjacent gristmill.

 "Spring Mill" was in operation by 1704, and gave its name to the creek and the surrounding area.
 It stood on the opposite side of North Lane from the house, along Spring Mill Creek.
 It was destroyed by fire in 1967.

 The house was added to the National Register of Historic Places in 1989.